 The jointplot is used to output the mutual distribution of each column.

-The pairplot is a type of distribution plot that basically plots a joint plot for all the possible combination of numeric and Boolean columns in your dataset.
+The pairplot is a powerful type of distribution plot that generates joint plots for all possible combinations of numeric and Boolean columns in your dataset.
 It allows you to visualize the relationships and distributions between different variables, making it useful for exploratory data analysis and gaining insights into the data.